jamjam556/11401_CS203A/Assignment_V/Tree.md

-# Section A understand and clearly define:
+# Section A. Understand and clearly define:

 **1. General Tree**